Compliance02 června, 2026

 How a change in status can impact your business

-Should your corporation fall out of good standing, your business operations can be impacted in a number of direct and indirect ways:
+Should your corporation fall out of good standing, and not remedy the situation promptly, your business operations can be impacted in a number of direct and indirect ways:

 • Possible loss of access to courts.
 If you need to take legal action, for example, to enforce a contract, you may be out of luck.